amitmerchant1990/reverie/_posts/2021-09-08-Research_Integrity.md

+---
+layout: post
+title:  Research Integrity
+categories: [Science, Research Integrity]
+excerpt: It may have been the former professional ice hockey player and philanthropist Mats Sundin who in an interview first opened my eyes to the many analogies between professional sports and academic research, including of course the competitive personalities of elite athletes and researchers.
+There are also - unfortunately - many parallels between cheating in sports and scientific research.
+However, this is also where the stories diverge.
+---

 It may have been the former professional ice hockey player and philanthropist [Mats Sundin](https://nyheter.ki.se/mats-sundin-ger-miljondonation-till-medicinsk-forskning) who in an interview first opened my eyes to the many analogies between professional sports and academic research, including of course the competitive personalities of elite athletes and researchers.
 There are also - unfortunately - many parallels between cheating in sports and scientific research.
 However, this is also where the stories diverge.

 The analogies between sports and academia break down with research institutions, publishers and funding organizations having done little to deal with research misconduct, routinely ignoring appeals for retractions and allowing cheaters to replace fabricated results with better fabricated ones, as reported by [Retraction Watch](https://retractionwatch.com/), [Microbiome Digest](https://microbiomedigest.com/) and others.
 This is the equivalent of allowing athletes to submit another doping test weeks or months after the positive test and letting them keep any medals won while doped.